 - Buy your damn house in the summer (they hibernate in the winter) and a black light that mofo before you move in.
 It doesn’t mean you won’t buy the house, it just means you will know what you are up against.

-- Look for red flags like overgrown unkept properties with excess leaves and large cricket populations.
+- Our friends, who are property valuers Brisbane experts, gave us the advice to look for red flags like overgrown unkept properties with excess leaves and large cricket populations.
 This is what tipped us off to go look at that house we were going to buy, sure enough, there were so many it was unbelievable.

 - Be careful of houses located along greenbelts, pecan groves, citrus orchards, etc…. (yep that house was also on greenbelt)